JamesSaxon/dist_analysis/README.md

 ## Required Software

-The analysis scripts use the following standard python libraries, which can be installed most-easily through Anaconda.
+The analysis scripts use the following standard python libraries, which can be installed most-easily through Anaconda, and I recommend this course strongly.
 I note the versions on my own machine.
 * **python (3.5.6)**
 * jupyter (4.2.3)       - jupyter notebooks -- self-commenting python code.